-Jobs That Work Well for Allergies
+Jobs That Work for Allergies

-When starting the job or internship search, young people with food allergies need to consider not just the type of job, the pay and the hours, but whether accommodations are feasible.
+When starting the summer job or internship search, young people with food allergies need to consider not just the type of job, the pay and the hours, but whether accommodations are feasible.
 While there is legal protection under the Americans with Disabilities Act, it’s also best to consider the jobs practical fit.
 You do want to feel comfortable in the environment where will be spending your summer work hours.
 Let me state the obvious: a dairy-allergic teen probably won’t want to working an ice cream shop.

 The good news is that there remain plenty of other employment opportunities.
-Allergic Living interviewed two dozen students with allergies about their job experiences and heard largely positive tales.
+Allergic Living interviewed two dozen students with allergies about their summer job experiences and heard largely positive tales.
 The types of work varied.
 Office work – ranging from receptionist duties to data input and social media posting – proved popular, as food issues tended to be more easily accommodated.
 Those with superior computer skills may find opportunities in HTML coding, website assistance and video creation.
 Other possible jobs include working at recreation centers, in retail (sales or stockroom) or as a delivery person.

 Some teens seek out unpaid internships to gain experience pertinent to a college major.
 Chicagoan Sage Kugler, 16, has multiple food allergies – from nuts to peanuts to many seeds and beans.
 She found an internship in an art studio, which worked out well – since no food was used in any of the art lessons.

-Many of the young people interviewed found working as a camp counselor, especially one that caters to children with food allergies, to be a great tit.
+Many of the young people interviewed found working as a camp counselor, especially one that caters to children with food allergies, to be a great fit.
 Michael Cuoto, a Massachusetts college student, has worked at Camp Wingate Kirkland in Cape Cod for a few years.
 The camp is completely nut- and sesame-free and accommodates several other food allergies.
 Other benefits are a team of on-site nurses and a whole staff trained to use epinephrine, as well as the fact that this camp is close to a hospital.

 However, even in accommodating workplaces, students need to remain vigilant.
 Lauren Solinsky, 21, has allergies to sesame, tree nuts and various fruits.
 For two years the student who is from Connecticut worked as a counselor at another allergy-aware camp.
 Despite having a chef dedicated to cooking safe meals for those with food allergies, one evening the food served for dinner was not safe for Lauren to eat.
 She told a director and the kitchen staff: “It is important that I eat because I’m in charge of 10 third graders.”